Samsung/tizen-docs/docs/application/dotnet/guides/opentk/quickstart.md

         - For Windows OS, launch the Tizen SDB command prompt (**Tool** > **Tizen** > **Tizen Sdb Command Prompt**).
         - For Linux, you can use the SDB command directly in your project path.

-    3. Install your application with the SDB command :
+    3. Install your application with the SDB command:

         ```sdb install org.tizen.example.SampleOpenTKApp-1.0.0.tpk```